istanbuljs/puppeteer-to-istanbul/README.md

 ## Contributing

+The best way to get started with Puppeteer to Istanbul is by installing it for yourself and running tests.
+PTI requires the most recent build of __v8toistanbul__ to function properly, so start by running `npm install`.

+Next, ensure that all tests are passing before continuing by running `npm test` (or equivalently, `npm t`).
+This should generate a report that gives the same coverage as seen on this README.

+Note that a majority of the tests run against pre-generated fixtures, or JSON snippets, that come from Puppeteer's raw output.
+These are located in the `\test\fixtures` area.
+To generate one of your own, write or use one of the scripts in the test area `test\sample_js`, and run `bin/puppeteer-js-runner.js` through node, like so:

+`node bin/puppeteer-js-runner.js --file=/test/sample_js/sample2.js`.

 If you see an issue with Puppeteer to Istanbul, please open an issue!
 If you want to help improve Puppeteer to Istanbul, please fork the repository and open a pull request with your changes.

 Make sure to review our [contributing guide][contributing] for specific guidelines on contributing.